Skip to main content

 • This topic is an important and emerging policy priority, with children’s online protection, digital empowerment, and digital participation partially covered in national/regional laws, regulations and policies.

-• Separate, dedicated policies address children and the digital environment (protection, empowerment, and participation).
+• There are separate, dedicated policies which address the topic of children and the digital environment (protection, empowerment, and participation).

-• Children’s rights in the digital environment are not addressed in national policies.
+• Children’s rights in the digital environment are implied rather than explicitly recognised in policies regarding children and the digital environment.

 Table 1: Topic summary - policy frameworks